BrianSantoso/CommandInterpreter/README.md

 # CommandInterpreter

-Easy to use interpreter for simple commands
+Easy to use interpreter for simple console commands

 <h1> Usage </h1>
 Define a command: